Jim Bentley

 James Graham Bentley (born 11 June 1976) is an English professional football manager and former player who played as a centre back.
-He was most recently the first team manager at Southport F.C.
+He was most recently the manager of National League North club Morecambe.

 Playing career

 Bentley debuted for Telford United in 1997, playing for the Shropshire club for 5 years.

 He signed for Morecambe in 2002, managed at the time by Jim Harvey.
 In 2007, Bentley captained Morecambe to a 2–1 victory over Exeter City in the Conference National play off final, taking the club to the Football League for the first time in their history.

 In June 2010, Bentley was appointed player-coach, having spent the previous season in a coaching role with the reserve team.